Couples’ Drug and Alcohol Rehab for Addiction Treatment

 Couples and Substance Abuse

 Substance misuse occurs when an individual uses substances—including alcohol, illicit drugs, and/or prescription medications—in a way that is detrimental to their health and well-being and the health and well-being of those around them.
-Addiction is a chronic disease that involves the compulsive use of substances and uncontrollable drug or alcohol-seeking behaviors despite the negative consequences to a person’s mental and physical health consequences,1 and there is always the potential for relapse.
+Addiction is a chronic disease that involves the compulsive use of substances and uncontrollable drug- or alcohol-seeking behaviors despite negative mental and physical health consequences,1 and there is always the potential for relapse.

 Couples who are addicted to drugs or alcohol may be codependent due to underlying, unconscious issues and unhealthy dynamics that play out in the relationship.
 Codependency involves compulsive caretaking behaviors that help an individual feel as though they are needed or wanted by the other person.
-For example, a codependent person may make excuses for their partner, such as calling in sick for them when they are hungover.
+For example, a codependent person may make excuses for their partner, such as by calling in sick for them when they are hungover.
 These behaviors only serve to perpetuate the addiction because each partner continuously rescues or makes excuses for the other.3

 People aren’t often aware that they are codependent until they learn about what codependency is.
 They may think they are acting in ways that are helpful to their partner without realizing that what they are doing is harmful to them both.